xriss/gamecake/readme.md

 | --- | --- | --- |
 | CircleCI | test | [![CircleCI](https://circleci.com/gh/xriss/gamecake.svg?style=svg)](https://circleci.com/gh/xriss/gamecake) |

-BTW CircleCI seems to be having issues so check the build logs before you believe its opinion on a broken build.

 Be sure to clone repo with submodules as the engine binaries live in a permanently orphaned branch.
 The following is the optimal way to git clone so that the submodule references master rather than downloading